SandroMigilba/binerRain/README.md

-# binerRain
+# binaryRain
-Rain with biner
+Rain with binary